ZiyuanMa/Playing-Pac-man-with-Deep-Q-Learning/README.md

 you can also render the test result or plot the result.

 ## Work in progress
-The GPU utilization is a little bit low with 16 actors, which I'm trying to fix it.
+The GPU utilization is a little bit low, which I'm trying to fix it.